episerver/Foundation-spa-react/src/Headless.Cms/README.md

 ```

 ### 1.3.
 Service configuration
 The CMS implementation leverages both Search & Navigation as well as Project GraphQL, make sure that these services are configured within the appsettings.json.
 The configuration structure is already in place, make sure to replace the values with your accounts.
+By default, the solution comes with support for Optimizely Data Platform to drive personalization using the standard capabilities of the CMS.

 ```json
 "EPiServer": {